 Massaman Curry with Chicken – Gaeng Massaman Gai – มัสมั่นไก่

 Now a massaman curry cannot be cooked quickly, this is a thing of beauty and takes time; at least an hour, more if you are using beef.
-This is why most people who holiday on Thai islands haven’t tried a real massaman.
+The massaman’s long cooking time is the reason most people who holiday on Thai islands haven’t tried a real massaman.
 Too many restaurants cook them as they would a red or green curry – ready in 10 minutes from start to finish using chicken breast.
-This beautiful, rich curry deserves more of your time and if you give it that time, I promise you will be richly rewarded!
+This beautiful, vibrant curry deserves more of your time, and if you give it that time, I promise you will be richly rewarded!

 Take time to get your paste ingredients charred nicely.

-Chicken on the bone is important for flavour in a masaman so we’re going to be using thighs but a mixture of thigh and drumsticks would also be good.
+Chicken on the bone is essential for flavour in a masaman, so we’re going to be using thighs, but a mixture of thigh and drumsticks would also work well.
 Just try and get the best quality chicken you can – free range at a minimum.